ch1bo/laendlefinder/README.md

 A hobby project to collect historical real estate sales data from Vorarlberg and visualize it on OpenStreetMap.

+> [!WARNING]
+> This is fully vibe coded..
+Don't judge me for code quality!

 ## Project Components

 1. **Data Scraper**: Collects and stores real estate sales data (Rust)